 This module includes DVD / video clips that may be distressing to some audience members.
 Speaker will disclose this to the audience prior to the presentation.
 This module requires breakout sessions for participants to do role-plays, so room should be large enough to allow a minimum of 8 inch separation between breakout groups of two or three participants each.

-Teach clients how common reactions to trauma relate to the symptoms of PTSD and demonstrate how these reactions impact their current functioning.
+3. Determine how common reactions to trauma relate to the symptoms of PTSD and articulate how these reactions impact client functioning.

-Teach clients a method of breathing that reduces their arousal and promotes distress tolerance.
+4. Demonstrate an effective method of breathing that reduces client arousal and promotes distress tolerance.

-Structure homework assignments that deepen exposure based learning and further treatment goals.
+9. Structure homework assignments that deepen exposure-based learning and further treatment goals.

-Focus on “hot spots” in the memory to more efficiently reduce the intensity of symptoms.
+10. Distinguish “hot spots” in the trauma memory in order to more efficiently reduce the intensity of associated symptoms.

-Assess Prolonged Exposure Therapy outcomes using standardized procedures, and use assessment data to refine treatment planning.
+13. Assess Prolonged Exposure Therapy outcomes using standardized procedures and use assessment data to refine treatment planning.

 I. Introduction and Course Overview

 III.
-Will PE work with my clients?
+Will PE work with my patients?
 What the research says...

 1. Clinical Impact